The APC Denomination

 OUR TRADITION & HISTORY

 The APC originated in 1989 when nearly half of the ministers in the Free Presbyterian Church of Scotland left over the Free Presbyterian Church's perceived failure to practise two of the chapters in the Westminster Confession of Faith, viz Liberty of Conscience (chapter 20) and the Communion of Saints (chapter 26).
 Our whole emphasis, therefore, within the Reformed churches of Scotland is to literally practice fellowship with all Christians and an open pulpit.
 We allow individuals to make their own decisions on matters not fundamental to the faith.
 [One well-known speaker has said that the APC provide "the human face of Calvinism" in Scotland].
 We readily acknowledge that it is not easy to drive a middle course between legalism on the one hand and "licence" to do anything one pleases on the other, but we believe the Bible, allows the individual Christian to decide these issues.
 We therefore try to allow freedom of conscience and offer a genuine liberty to our members.
-We like to think we have an emphasis on doctrine without being "doctrinaire" and stress that 'the only rule to direct us' is our Supreme Standard (the Bible) rather than our Subordinate Standard (the Westminster Confession of Faith).
+We like to think we have an emphasis on doctrine without being "doctrinaire" and stress that 'the only rule to direct us' is our Supreme Standard (the Bible).

 There are three developments which our office-bearers have been largely responsible for in the larger and wider work of the church.
 One is the Blythswood Charity, (Christian Care for body and Soul) which operates a fleet of trucks delivering goods to third world countries, originated with the late Revd John W Ross our former pastor in Lochcarron.
 This organisation has expanded greatly in the last ten years.